AsahiLinux/docs/m1n1:User-Guide.md

 echo 'chainload=EFI-PARTITION-PARTUUID;m1n1/boot.bin' >> m1n1-stage1.bin
 ```

+**PITFALL:** Make sure the UUID is lowercase otherwise some consumers of the devicetree (notably U-Boot) won't find the system partion.

 ### Configuring for stage 2

 m1n1 stage 2 will normally boot payloads directly, plus receive the `chosen.asahi,efi-system-partition` config from stage 1 automatically.
 Using device trees shipped with U-Boot: